parttimenerd/jfrtofp-server/README.md

 Bundle of the [JFR to FirefoxProfiler converter](https://github.com/parttimenerd/jfrtofp-server) with a custom [Firefox Profiler](https://profiler.firefox.com) for JDK 11+.

+The project is the base for my [Java Profiler Plugin](https://github.com/parttimenerd/intellij-profiler-plugin) for IntelliJ IDEA.

+*This is in alpha state, it does not work with really large JFR files and might still have bugs.*

 It actually uses the custom [Firefox Profiler fork](https://github.com/parttimenerd/firefox-profiler/tree/merged) which includes many of our own PRs which are not yet upstream (and might be less stable).